dtzSiFive/firrtl-spec/spec.md

 The `force_initial`{.firrtl} and `release_initial`{.firrtl} statements may
 occur under `when`{.firrtl} blocks which becomes a check of the condition first.
-Note that this condition is only checked once and changes to it afterwards are irrelevant.
+Note that this condition is only checked once and changes to it afterwards are irrelevant, and if executed the `force`{.systemverilog} will continue to be active.
 For more control over their behavior, the other variants should be used.
 Example:

 ```firrtl